baskarsambandamurthy/testrep/readmejobathon.md

 #### Usage of original user_id

-Original user_id field is also used as a feature besides the target encoded value of the user_id field
+As all user_id in test dataset belongs to one of the user_id in training set, original user_id field could also be useful for machine learning.
+Hence the original user_id is also used as a feature besides the target encoded value of the user_id field

 ## Model Build - Train - Predict